mimoo/cryptobible/www/primitives/symmetric_encryption.md

 ## Can a nonce be repeated in AES-GCM?

 **No**.
 AES-GCM is not nonce mis-use resistance.
 If nonces are repeated, the authentication key can be extracted which will destroy the integrity of future ciphertexts.
+This has been demonstrated live in the past, for example with [Nonce-Disrespecting Adversaries: Practical Forgery Attacks on GCM in TLS](https://eprint.iacr.org/2016/475.pdf).
 For nonce-misuse resistance check [AES-GCM-SIV](https://tools.ietf.org/html/draft-irtf-cfrg-gcmsiv-08)

 ## What size should a nonce/IV be in AES-GCM?